-There are two main storage systems connected to the HPC: /home and /scratch.
-These options have specific quotas and limitations.
-The list below details the storage options available to you on the cluster if you have an account.
-These are storage options that are connected to the HPC, and you should use when working on the cluster.
-Every individual with an account on Discovery has both a /home and /scratch directory.
-Research groups can request additional storage on the /work storage system.
-Note that currently /work storage is not provisioned to individuals.
+There are two main storage systems connected to Northeastern's HPC cluster: /home and /scratch; these options have specific quotas and limitations.
+The list below details the storage options available to you on the HPC cluster by having an account.
+Every individual with an account has both a /home and /scratch.
+While research groups can request additional storage on the /work storage system, /work storage is not currently provisioned to individuals.

-Important: The /scratch space is only for temporary storage.
-It is not backed up, and there is a purge policy for data older than 28 days on /scratch.
-Please review the /scratch policy on our Policy page: https://rc.northeastern. edu/policy/
+Important: The /scratch space is only for temporary storage; this storage is not backed up, and there is a purge policy for data older than 28 days.
+Please review the /scratch policy on our Policy page.

-NAME: /home/<yourusername> where yourusername is your username, e.g. /home/j.smith
+\$HOME: /home/<username> where username is your NU login, e.g., /home/j.smith

-- DESCRIPTION: You are given a /home directory automatically when your Discovery account is created.
-This storage is mainly intended for storing relatively small files such as script files, source code, software installation files, and other small files that you need for your work on Discovery.
-While it is permanent storage that is backed up and replicated, it is not performant storage.
-It also has a small quota, so you should frequently check your space usage (use a command such as du -h /home/<yourusername> where <yourusername> is your username, to see the total space usage).
-For running jobs and directing output files, you should use your /scratch directory. - QUOTA: 75GB
+- Description: All users are given a /home automatically when their account is created.
+This storage is mainly intended for storing relatively small files such as script files, source code, and software installation files.
+While /home is permanent storage that is backed up and replicated, /home is not performant storage. /home also has a small quota, so you should frequently check your space usage (use a command such as, du -h /home/ <yourusername> where <yourusername> is your username, to see the total space usage).
+For running jobs and directing output files, you should use your /scratch. - Quota: 75GB

-NAME: /scratch/<yourusername>
+Scratch: /scratch/<username>

-- DESCRIPTION: You are given a /scratch directory automatically when your Discovery account is created.
+- Description: All users are given a /scratch automatically when their account is created.
 Scratch is a shared space for all users.
 The total storage available is 1.8PB; however, while this is performant storage, it is for temporary use only.
 It is not backed up.
 Data on /scratch should be moved as soon as possible to another location for permanent storage.
-You should run your jobs from /scratch and direct your output files to your /scratch directory for best performance, but it is best practice to move your files off of scratch to avoid any potential data loss. - QUOTA: N/A
+You should run your jobs from and direct output to your /scratch for best performance.
+However, it is best practice to move your files off of scratch to avoid any potential data loss. - Quota: N/A

-NAME: /work/<groupname>
+Work: /work/<groupname>

-• DESCRIPTION: Research groups can request additional storage on /work.
+• Description: Research groups can request additional storage on /work.
 A PI can request this extra storage through the New Storage Space request.
 This is a performant, persistent, and long-term storage that is meant for storing data being actively used for research.
-It can be accessed by all members of the research group who have access permissions to this directory.
+It can be accessed by all members of the research group who have necessary access permissions, facilitating collaboration and seamless sharing of data within the group.